jproney/MemoryCartography/README.md

 3. Apache + Heartbleed

+For our attack on Apache, we used an Ubuntu 12.04 VM with OpenSSL 1.0.1, which is vulnerable to Heartbleed.
+The Virtualbox VM image we used is avaiable ![here], and was based off of the image found ![here][http://pages.cs.wisc.edu/~rist/642-spring-2014/hw/hwEC.html] (credit to Thomas Ristenpart).

+To log into the VM image, select the account called "heartbleed" and enter the password "heartbleed."

+Alternatively, you can start the VM in headless mode, and log in by executing ssh -A user@192.168.26.3 and entering the password "heartbleed."

-First, get the Apache wordpress server running on the Heartbleed VM.
-(Make sure to do /etc/init.d/nginx stop)
+First, get the Apache server running on the Heartbleed VM.
+(Make sure to do `sudo /etc/init.d/nginx stop` and `sudo /etc/init.d/apache2 restart`)

+If the server is running, you should be able to access a simple wordpress site at `192.168.26.3:443`.
+To make sure that heartbleed is working, try running `nmap -p 443 --script sll-heartbleed 192.168.26.3` from the host machine.

-Heartbleed leaks from labelled heap in single-process Apache ([heap]_1).
+Heartbleed leaks from a specific labelled heap in single-process Apache ([heap]_1).
 To run memory cartography, execute the following from /home/user/Documents/MemoryCartography in the VM:

 python3 harvest_heap_data.py 'sudo /etc/init.d/apache2 stop; sleep 2; sudo /etc/init.d/apache2 start; echo "done!"' --outdir apache_heap --attach_time 0 --num_repeats 10 --pgrepattach 'apache' --pgrepuser 'www-data' --pgrepkill 'apache' --killsig 0 --nograph